-As packet loss and the jitter are always desired to be minimum by any application, these two parameters need not be defined in the Flow Label.

-Quality of Service parameters that are to be included in the Flow Label are:
+As packet loss and the jitter are often desired to be of minimum value by any application, these two parameters may not be defined in the Flow Label field itself.
+Instead, if needed, the Hop-by-Hop EH space can be effectively used to specify these parameters.
+Bits thus saved in the FL can be effectively used for more demanding purposes.
+The Quality of Service parameters that are to be included in the Flow Label are:

-- 1. Bandwidth (to be expressed in kbps).

-- 2. Delay (to be expressed in nanoseconds).

-- 3. Buffer requirements (to be expressed in bytes).
+- 1. Bandwidth (to be expressed in multiples of kbps). - 2.
+Delay (to be expressed in nanoseconds). - 3.
+Buffer requirements (to be expressed in bytes).